 These numbers can only give you a high-level view of safety in the city.
 If you want to learn more, check out resources and crime stats on the Las Vegas Metropolitan Police Department website.

 How do I get around Las Vegas?

+The average commute time in Las Vegas is 25 minutes.
 You have many options when it comes to transportation.
 You can have your own car, use public transportation, or rely on rideshares like Uber and Lyft.
 For those looking to use public transportation, options include the Las Vegas Monorail (for travel near the Strip) and the RTC bus service that works all over town.